 You feel dissatisfied when you got less than the standard you were expecting.
 For example, when you booked a hotel room with ocean view that turns out to overlook a brick wall, when you receive negative feedback for a job you though you did very well, or when your team did not make it to the finals.
-In each case, you expect a certain standard of quality, comfort, pleasure or performance that is not fulfilled.
+In each case, you expect a certain standard of quality, comfort, pleasure, or performance that is not fulfilled.
 The expectation that underlies the dissatisfaction goes beyond a neutral assumption of what is probable to happen, like the expectation that the sun will rise in the morning.
-There is also a sense that the expected thing should happen, for instance because you spent money (e.g. paying for good service) or effort (e.g. studying for a good grade) on it, or because you are naturally entitled to it (e.g. being treated respectfully).
+There is also a sense that the expected thing should happen1, for instance, because you spent money (e.g. paying for good service) or effort (e.g. studying for a good grade) on it, or because you are naturally entitled to it (e.g. being treated respectfully).
 Secondly, there is a level of malleability or influence involved in the outcome.
-You feel that the unfulfilling outcome is not fixed and final, and that it should be changed so that it still meets your expectations.
+You feel that the unfulfilling outcome is not fixed and final, and that it should be changed so that it does meet your expectations2.

-In the comic, Murphy receives a sandwich that leaves much to be desired – the bread is wrong and the ingredients are fake or overcooked.
+In the comic, Murphy receives a sandwich that leaves much to be desired – the bread is wrong and the ingredients are overcooked or artificial.